isomerpages/moe-pasirrissec/_signature-programmes/Signature Programmes.md

 Through initiatives such as Interdisciplinary Project Work, Level Camps, the Overseas Twinning Programme, and our student leadership development initiative – the Pegasus Programme – we strive to nurture Pasirians into confident learners, caring and resilient citizens.

-To explore our school's signature programmes, please view the programmes available in the left-hand navigation menu.
+To explore our school's signature programmes, please view the different programmes available in the left-hand navigation menu.